 In my opinion, the death of the PC has been grossly exaggerated.
 They are not doomed.
-They are not going away anytime soon.
-I have several different reasons I say that.
+They are not going away anytime soon, for several different reasons.

 Become a Patron of Ask Leo! and go ad-free!